Energy Transfer Equity profit misses estimates

-Energy Transfer Equity LP's (ETE.N) quarterly profit missed analysts' estimates for the ninth time in ten quarters as the gas transportation company was hurt by higher interest expenses.
+Aug 7 Energy Transfer Equity LP's quarterly profit missed analysts' estimates for the ninth time in ten quarters as the gas transportation company was hurt by higher interest expenses.

 Interest costs rose by about $100 million to $281.3 million during the second quarter.